conda/conda/docs/source/user-guide/tasks/manage-environments.rst

    Conda does not check architecture or dependencies when installing from a spec file.
-To ensure that the packages work correctly, make sure that the file was created from a working environment, and use it on the same architecture, operating system and platform, such as linux-64 or osx-64.
+To ensure that the packages work correctly, make sure that the file was created from a working environment, and use it on the same architecture, operating system, and platform, such as linux-64 or osx-64.